 The County Council Ecologist has been consulted on the application and has commented that the loss of the grassland on the site would be acceptable to facilitate the development given that it is only of local significance.
 It is, however, the case that evidence from previous ecological appraisals, as well as the submitted ecological appraisal, have indicated that badgers are present in the area albeit the location of their sett has not been established.
 On this basis the County Council Ecologist considers its imperative that the hedgerow to the eastern boundary of the site is retained and that a buffer of natural vegetation is provided to a total distance of 5 metres from this hedgerow to the residential boundaries of the dwellings so as to establish a wildlife corridor and to ensure badgers do not become trapped on the site.
-It is noted that such an approach was taken on the schemes to the immediate north of the site and consequently a similar condition would be imposed to secure the provision of the wildlife corridor.
-Revised plans have been submitted to indicate how the wildlife corridor would be established and a revised consultation response from the County Council Ecologist is awaited to confirm that this would be acceptable.
-Any response will be reported to Members via the Committee update sheet.
+It is noted that such an approach was taken on the scheme to the immediate north of the site and consequently a similar condition would be imposed to secure the provision of the wildlife corridor.
+Revised plans have been submitted to indicate how the wildlife corridor would be established and a revised consultation response from the County Council Ecologist has confirmed that they consider this detail to be acceptable.

-Subject to the County Council Ecologist being satisfied with the extent of the wildlife corridor, and thereby removing their objection, it is considered that the scheme would accord with Policies D1 and En1 of the adopted Local Plan as well as Paragraph 175 of the NPPF and Circular 06/05.
+Subject to the imposition of a condition to secure the wildlife corridor it is considered that the proposal would accord with Policies D1 and En1 of the adopted Local Plan as well as Paragraph 175 of the NPPF and Circular 06/05.